vrchatapi/vrchatapi.github.io/ModerationAPI/Against.md

 Field | Type | Description
 ------|------|------------
-id | string | The Moderation Id type | string | Type Of Moderations, Look Below sourceUserId | string | The Persons userId Sending the moderation sourceDisplayname | string | The Persons Name In Vrchat that is sending the moderation targetUserId | string | The Persons UserId you are sending the moderation too targetDisplayName | string | The Persons Name In VRChat You Are Sending The Moderation to created | string | Time The Moderation Happened
+id | string | ID
+type | `Moderation Type` | Type of moderation sourceUserId | string | userId of sender sourceDisplayname | string | displayname of sender targetUserId | string | The target's userid (yours in this case) targetDisplayName | string | The target's displayname (yours in this case) created | string | Time the moderation was opened

 ### Player Moderation Types